WWE News: How Much Does The Cheapest Front Row WrestleMania Seat Cost?

 Also, there are few front row seats available, which are very expensive.
 The newsletter adds, “There are several front row seats available with the cheapest being $6,300.”
 Although there may be tickets that open up at the gate, as well as tickets sold from a third party, right now the tickets available are on the floor, but not on the front row.
 The amount is 2,086.

 The thrill of WrestleMania every year is matched by a box office attraction as the main event.
 As of now, it looks to be the showdown for the WWE Universal Championship between Goldberg and Brock Lesnar.
-While Goldberg already has two wins against The Beast, Lesnar is not only aiming to prove that Goldberg is not his Kryptonite, but to become a world champion once again.
+While Goldberg already has two wins against The Beast, Lesnar is not only aiming to prove that Goldberg is not his Kryptonite but to become a world champion once again.

 The undercard matches also seem to be shaping up very well.
 For the United States Championship, former best friends Chris Jericho and Kevin Owens are battling out their differences.
 Owens explained to Jericho that he was never his best friend, and was just being used to get him closer to winning the WWE Universal Championship.
-At WWE Fastlane, Jericho distracted Owens and costed him the championship.
+At WWE Fastlane, Jericho distracted Owens and cost him the championship.
 Now, the U.S. Championship is on the line at WrestleMania between the two combatants.

 Another interesting match that is formulating is AJ Styles against Shane McMahon.
 At the Royal Rumble, Styles lost his WWE Championship against John Cena, as Cena tied the record held by Ric Flair of the most world championship reigns in pro wrestling history.
 Styles failed to retain it at Elimination Chamber, as well as a triple threat match on SmackDown Live.
 After winning a number one contender’s match, but losing another one to Randy Orton, this cause Styles to attack McMahon after being potentially left out of WrestleMania.
 McMahon gave Styles a match at the event against himself.